-UBJ is an entirely open access Journal.
-All articles immediately on publication are free for everyone to read and download.
+UBJ is an entirely open access journal.
+All articles immediately upon publication are freely available on the journal website for everyone to read and permanently use them for any lawful purpose.
 There is no open access fee (or article publishing charge, APC) for the authors.
-The readers at no cost can permanently use and share the article under the Creative Commons Attribution License (CC BY 4.0), provided that use and distribution are fully attributed to the author(s) and source of publication.
+The readers at no cost can access, download, print, copy, distribute and transmit or remix (adapt) the article under the the terms and conditions of the Creative Commons Attribution License (CC BY 4.0), provided that use and distribution are fully attributed to the author(s) and source of publication.

 Following an initial quality check, each new submission is assigned to an Editor with relevant expertise.
 Having assessed the manuscript for suitability, the Editor determines which experts are needed to evaluate the manuscript, based on their qualifications and level of expertise.
 The author/corresponding author can submit the names and institutional e-mail addresses of several potential referees.
 However, the Editor retains the sole right to decide whether the suggested reviewers are selected.